Second Edition of Free Resource Book on Local Government Ethics

 - As a resource for those faced with a specific situation, who want to understand the legal and ethical issues involved, as well as the alternative ways of dealing with the situation.

-- As a guide for those involved in government ethics reform.
+- As a manual for those involved in government ethics reform.

 - As a text for students of public administration as well as supplementary reading for local public administrators.